ajmccredie/The-Irish-Hexanator/README.md

 ## **[Technologies and Tools](#technologies-and-tools)**

-- [Convertio](https://convertio.co/) was used to convert images from .jfif and .jpeg to .png for improving the lighthouse scores for each page.
-- [nssport.com](https://nsspot.herokuapp.com/imagetowebp/) was used to convert images from .png to .webp for improving the lighthouse scores for each page.
+- [nssport.com](https://nsspot.herokuapp.com/imagetowebp/) was used to convert images from .png to .webp for improving the lighthouse.
 - Gitpod
 - Github
 - Gitbash